Illustration of a bodybuilder doing long-muscle-length shoulder training for his side delts.

-For at least a few decades, bodybuilders have been known for favouring exercises that challenge their muscles at long muscle lengths.
-“Go deep and feel the stretch.”
-For instance, bodybuilders used the pullover to stretch out their lats (and triceps) under load, ostensibly to help them build muscle faster.
-The mechanisms weren’t known, and the results weren’t proven, but it was a popular idea nonetheless: to gain muscle faster, train your muscles at longer muscle lengths.
+For at least a few decades, bodybuilders have favoured exercises that challenge their muscles at long muscle lengths.
+“Go deep!
+Feel the stretch!”
+The mechanisms weren’t known, and the results weren’t proven, but it seemed that lifting through a deeper range of motion stimulated more muscle growth.

 Introduction